KuilongCui/MDPR/GETTING_STARTED.md

-# Getting Started with Fastreid
+# Getting Started

 ## Prepare pretrained model

-If you use backbones supported by fastreid, you do not need to do anything.
-It will automatically download the pre-train models.
-But if your network is not connected, you can download pre-train models manually and put it in `~/.cache/torch/checkpoints`.
+If you want to re-train MDPR, you can download lup_moco_r101.pth in [BaiduYun](https://pan.baidu.com/s/17DgQtqwGyOqgwTr7F9ztpg) and can put it in [weights/]. (password：mdpr)

-If you want to use other pre-train models, such as MoCo pre-train, you can download by yourself and set the pre-train model path in `configs/Base-bagtricks.yml`.
+If you want to eval MDPR, you can download our pretrained weights in [BaiduYun](https://pan.baidu.com/s/17DgQtqwGyOqgwTr7F9ztpg) and put them in [weights/]. (password：mdpr)

 ## Compile with cython to accelerate evalution